-- Identify, develop and implement strategies to address the issue of historically low retention of American Indian students. - Submit an annual report to tribes on the status of these and other efforts related to the outcomes of American Indian students in higher education systems prior to July 31 each year. - Modify teacher training programs to include curriculum with specific content regarding tribal sovereignty, history and culture for all students entering the field of education by 2020. - Require licensed teachers to enroll in continuing education courses in these content areas every five years in order to maintain their teaching licensure. - Require all Minnesota Indian Teacher Training Programs (MITTP) to include specific and integrated instruction to better prepare teachers to meet the needs of American Indian students.
-TNEC recommends that MITTP funding be straight scholarship, non-need based and continue to expand further with using funds for recruitment and retention of students. - Support collaborations between Minnesota Tribal Colleges and other higher education institutions (articulations agreements, two-plus-two programs, etc.).
+- Identify, develop and implement strategies to address the issue of historically low retention of American Indian students. - Submit an annual report to tribes on the status of these and other efforts related to the outcomes of American Indian students in higher education systems prior to July 31 each year. - Modify teacher training programs to include curriculum with specific content regarding tribal sovereignty, history and culture for all students entering the field of education by 2020. - Require licensed teachers to enroll in continuing education courses in these content areas every five years in order to maintain their teaching licensure. - Require all Minnesota Indian Teacher Training Programs (MITTP) to include specific and integrated instruction to better prepare teachers to meet the needs of American Indian students. - Support collaborations between Minnesota Tribal Colleges and other higher education institutions (articulations agreements, two-plus-two programs, etc.).